bitfed/ideabox/README.md

 # ideabox
-Track and prioritize ideas in a collaborative way for group projects
+Collborate and track ideas with an _extremely_ accessible and minimalistic web app.